PinkTurnsBlue/docker-mailcow/README.md

 # mailcow-owncloud
-A Mailserver based on the Mailcow-Script in a Docker-Container
+A Mailserver based on the Mailcow-Script running in a Docker-Container